 Choosing a battery for your solar power system can be confusing.
-There are numerous types of batteries on the market, and you need to make sure you choose the right type and the correct amount of storage.
+There are numerous types of batteries on the market, and you need to make sure you choose the right type and storage amount.

 This article reviews the types of batteries available, what criteria to consider, and how to determine how much storage your system needs.

 Table of Contents

 Power Your Solar System With Confidence